Alexey3250/warzone/README.md

 [What did we learn?](https://www.youtube.com/watch?v=J6VjPM5CeWs&ab_channel=UltraMiraculous)

 ### Chart.js documentation is a mess
 Chart.js library looks very simple at first.
 It's qiute simple to draw very basic charts.
 However, when you try to customize the charts it becomes a headache.
 For some reason sometimes you change 1 thing and chart dissapears.
 It takes time just to render chart on the page again.
 When you look at the docmentation everything is scattered around the place.
 Sometimes even copypasted code from the documentation does not work.
-It probably needs a whole course and learning it takes time.
+It probably needs a whole course.
+It takes time.

 ## Roadmap